 Being a small city, Kwethluk does not have a public transit system used by locals to get to and from work.

-The population of Kwethluk has a very low overall level of education: only 7.58% of people over 25 hold a 4-year college degree or higher.
+The citizens of Kwethluk have a very low rate of college education: just 7.91% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-The per capita income in Kwethluk in 2022 was $13,189, which is low income relative to Alaska and the nation.
-This equates to an annual income of $52,756 for a family of four.
+The per capita income in Kwethluk in 2022 was $13,853, which is low income relative to Alaska and the nation.
+This equates to an annual income of $55,412 for a family of four.
 However, Kwethluk contains both very wealthy and poor people as well.
-Kwethluk also has one of the higher rates of people living in poverty in the nation, with 42.34% of its population below the federal poverty line.
+Kwethluk also has one of the higher rates of people living in poverty in the nation, with 36.05% of its population below the federal poverty line.

 The people who call Kwethluk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kwethluk residents report their race to be Native American, followed by White.
-Important ancestries of people in Kwethluk include English, Russian, Irish, German, and Italian.
+Important ancestries of people in Kwethluk include English, German, Russian, Irish, and Italian.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Kwethluk, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 Uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
-With just 1 residents per square mile, is less crowded than 99.6% of all U.S. neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+With just 1 residents per square mile, is less crowded than 99.6% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-94.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+94.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Also, in the neighborhood, walking to work is a real option for many.
-In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 47.7% of residents here.
-This is a higher proportion of walking commuters than we found in 99.8% of American neighborhoods.
+In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 44.4% of residents here.
+This is a higher proportion of walking commuters than we found in 99.7% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-The neighborhood is unique for having just 3.7% of adults here having earned a bachelor's degree.
-This is a lower rate of college graduates than NeighborhoodScout found in 98.0% of America's neighborhoods.
+The neighborhood is unique for having just 4.1% of adults here having earned a bachelor's degree.
+This is a lower rate of college graduates than NeighborhoodScout found in 97.9% of America's neighborhoods.

 Did you know that the neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 93.0% of this neighborhood's residents have Native American ancestry.
+In fact, 93.5% of this neighborhood's residents have Native American ancestry.

 is also pretty special linguistically.
 Significantly, 80.1% of its residents five years old and above primarily speak Native American languages at home.
 This is a higher percentage than 100.0% of all U.S. neighborhoods.